scope-ink/docs/content/starting-with-scope.md

 ---
-title: "Introduction"
+title: "Starting with Scope"
-metaTitle: "Introduction to Scope - Scope Docs"
+metaTitle: "Starting with Scope - Scope Docs"
-metaDescription: "Introduction to Scope"
+metaDescription: "Starting with Scope"

 ---